 They revolve around 3 key areas that I’ve found make the biggest impact on my budget: Substitutions, habits, and timing.

-○ Hand Soap: We go through a ton of hand soap!
-You can make your own foaming hand soap for around $.60/bottle using liquid castile soap (also non-toxic and better for your health).
+We go through a ton of hand soap!
+You can make your own foaming hand soap for around $.60/bottle using liquid castile soap (also non-toxic; better for your health).

-○ Face Wash: I am loving this face wash recipe I recently found.
+I am loving this face wash recipe I recently found.
 It’s great for sensitive skin since it also uses pure castile soap.
-One batch costs me less than $5 to make and I estimate it will last me about four months.
+One batch costs me less than $5 to make and it lasts me almost four months!

 ○ Dryer Sheets: Purchase a set of wool dryer balls instead.
 These will last for over 1,000 loads of laundry or 2-5 years, depending on how much laundry you do!